lingui/js-lingui/docs/tutorials/react.rst

 However, decimal numbers (even ``1.0``) use ``other`` form every time::

-   There're 0.0 messages in your inbox.
+   There are 0.0 messages in your inbox.

 Aren't languages beautiful?

 Exact forms
 -----------

 Alright, back to our example.
-What if we really want to render ``There're no messages`` for ``messagesCount = 0``?
+What if we really want to render ``There are no messages`` for ``messagesCount = 0``?
 Exact forms to the rescue!

 .. code-block:: jsx

    <Plural
       value={messagesCount}
-      _0="There're no messages"
+      _0="There are no messages"
       one="There's # message in your inbox"
-      other="There're # messages in your inbox"
+      other="There are # messages in your inbox"
    />

 What's that ``_0``?
 MessageFormat allows exact forms, like ``=0``.
 However,